 Xie, X., 2009.
 Automatic skeletonization and skin attachment for realistic character animation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: